perses/perses/docs/plugins/prometheus.md

 ## Query

-We are only supporting one kind of query for Prometheus: `PrometheusTimeSeriesQuery`.
+Perses currently supports only one kind of query for Prometheus: `PrometheusTimeSeriesQuery`.
 Others will come in the future.

 ```yaml
 kind: "PrometheusTimeSeriesQuery"